 Alesia J. Haas, 42, has been a director of ANGI since September 2017.
 Ms. Haas has served as Chief Financial Officer of Coinbase Global Inc. (a private cryptocurrency exchange fund ("Coinbase")) since April 2018.
 Prior to joining Coinbase, Mr. Haas served as the Chief Financial Officer of Och Ziff Capital Management LLC (a publicly traded, global institutional alternative asset manager ("Och Ziff")) from December 2016 to April 2018.
 Prior to joining Och Ziff, Ms. Haas served as Chief Financial Officer of OneWest Bank, NA (a California based commercial bank ("OneWest Bank")) from January 2013 until its acquisition by CIT Group Inc. in August 2015.
-Prior to her tenure as Chief Financial Officer of OneWest Bank, Ms. Haas served as Interim Chief Financial Officer of OneWest Bank from September 2012 to January 2013 and Head of Strategy for OneWest Bank from March 2009 to August 2015.
+Prior to her tenure as Chief Financial Officer of OneWest Bank, Ms. Haas served as Interim Chief Financial Officer of OneWest Bank from March 2009 to August 2015.
 Ms. Haas served as a member of the board of directors of Sears Holding Corp. (a leading integrated (digital and physical) retailer) during the past five years.
 In nominating Ms. Haas, the Board considered her service as a public company chief financial officer and high level of financial literacy.